Trudy McFall: Career

-Ms. McFall is widely known for her national expertise in affordable housing, with 35 years of executive management experience in the public and private sectors.
+McFall is primarily known for her involvement in affordable housing, with 35 years of executive management in the public and private sectors.
 In 2009, she was a candidate for Mayor of Annapolis, but was defeated in the primaries.

 Prior to Homes for America, McFall was the Director of Maryland's housing finance agency, the Community Development Administration (CDA), for 13 years until July 1994.
-During her tenure, CDA was widely recognized as among the most active and innovative of the country's housing finance agencies.
+During her tenure, CDA was among the most active of the country's housing finance agencies.
 At CDA, she managed over $500 million in funds annually.
 In 1993, she was named Outstanding Maryland Administrator.

 Prior to working at CDA, McFall spent four years managing HUD's national urban planning, regional housing programs, and state and local assistance programs as Director of HUD's Office of Planning.
 She also administered a regional housing planning program and directed a regional housing authority for the Metropolitan Council in the Minneapolis-St Paul, Minnesota region.